 the Lord will grant your spouse the peace of mind he/she needs to focus.

 I have always found Genesis 25:21 a helpful scripture when interceding for my husband.
-The Bible tells us that the wife of Isaac - Rebekah, was barren, and Isaac pleaded with the Lord.
+The Bible tells us that the wife of Isaac, Rebekah, was barren, and Isaac pleaded with the Lord.
 God granted his plea, and his wife became pregnant, not with a child but two babies.
 When you lift up your spouse in prayer, God listens, hears, and grants your plea.
 The big trick here is that the abundance that comes from your prayer brings peace into your home and life.
 The appreciation and acknowledgment you seek follow.

 This is where understanding in marriage is of great importance.
-This is not the time to stop contributing your quota because you think the effort is not recognized, but to steadily increase the tempo of your effort.
-Whether you are the wife or husband, never sit on the seat of a dependent.
+This is not the time to stop contributing your quota because you think the effort is not recognized, but rather to steadily increase the tempo of your effort.
+Whether you are the wife or husband, never sit in the seat of a dependent.
 Always ensure that you are contributing something to the well-being of the home.
-If you can't make financial contributions, you can always give efforts to other activities of the home.
+If you can't make financial contributions, you can always give your efforts to other activities of the home.
 You need to work at earning the respect of your spouse, and that is done by what you are able to bring to the table in the marriage.
 The Bible says, "Two are better than one because they have a good reward for the labor" (Ecclesiastes 4:9), even when it appears the labor is not appreciated.
 The reward comes from God and not man.
 He holds the scorecard, and the reward is good when the two are laboring together.
 But the Bible says, "Woe to him who is alone when he falls, for he has no one to help him up" (Ecclesiastes 4:10).

 To labor